schartrand77/stockworks/README.md

 - **Hardware coverage** for magnets, heat-set inserts, screws, and any other non-filament consumables, including movement history.
 - **Full REST API** for integrations, automation, or bulk operations.
 Swagger docs live at `/docs`.
 - **Optional desktop GUI** (`python -m app.gui`) built with Tkinter for teams that want a native-feeling app.
+- **Installable PWA** - the UI now ships with a web manifest plus platform icons so Android and iOS users can “Add to Home Screen” for a full-screen launcher experience.

 ## Run the web application
 1. Create/activate a virtual environment and install dependencies: